Walt Kelly

-Walter Crawford Kelly Jr. (August 25, 1913 – October 18, 1973), commonly known as Walt Kelly, was an American animator and cartoonist, best known for the comic strip Pogo.
+Walter Crawford Kelly Jr. (August 25, 1913 – October 18, 1973) was an American animator and cartoonist, best known for the comic strip Pogo.
 He began his animation career in 1936 at Walt Disney Studios, contributing to Pinocchio, Fantasia, and Dumbo.
 In 1941, at the age of 28, Kelly transferred to work at Dell Comics, where he created Pogo, which eventually became his platform for political and philosophical commentary.

 Early life and career

-Kelly was born of Irish-American heritage in Philadelphia, Pennsylvania, to Walter Crawford Kelly Sr. and Genevieve Kelly (née MacAnnula).
+Kelly was born of Irish-American heritage in Philadelphia, Pennsylvania to Walter Crawford Kelly Sr. and Genevieve Kelly (née MacAnnula).
 When he was two years old, the family moved to Bridgeport, Connecticut.
 After graduating from Warren Harding High School in 1930, Kelly worked at odd jobs until he was hired as a crime reporter on the Bridgeport Post.
 He also took up cartooning and illustrated a biography of another well-known figure from Bridgeport, P. T. Barnum.
 Kelly was extremely proud of his journalism pedigree and considered himself a newspaper man as well as a cartoonist.

 Kelly became close friends with fellow cartoonists Milton Caniff and Al Capp, and the three occasionally referred to each other in their strips.

 Personal life

 In 1930, Kelly graduated from high school and met Helen DeLacy at choir practice.
 DeLacy was a few years older than Kelly.
 DeLacy left her southern California position as a Girl Scout executive in 1935, hoping to leave Kelly behind.
 Kelly gave up his job at Bridgeport General Electric and followed DeLacy to Los Angeles, where he took a job at Walt Disney.
 Kelly and DeLacy then married in September 1937.
 In 1951, Kelly divorced DeLacy and married Stephanie Waggony; the two remained married until Waggony died of cancer in 1970.
 Kelly met Selby Daley in the late 1960s while working on The Pogo Special Birthday Special, a television special based on the Pogo comic strip.
 Kelly and Daley continued to collaborate professionally, and got married in late 1972.

 Kelly and DeLacy had three children: Kathleen, Carolyn, and Peter.
 He and Waggony had three children who survived infancy: Stephen, Andrew, and John.
-A fourth child, Kathryn Barbara, died before her first birthday, an event he commemorated in the Pogo strip for several years thereafter with a bug character and a cake with one candle.
+A fourth child, Kathryn Barbara, died before her first birthday, an event he commemorated in the Pogo strip for several years thereafter with a bug character attempting to deliver a cake with one candle.